 Painting is a cost-effective way to spruce up your home, but choosing the wrong paint finish could mean pricey do-overs later.
 So how to pick your paint is an important question.
 There are 5 main types of finishes to consider: High Gloss, Semi-Gloss, Satin, Eggshell, and Flat/Matte.
 Due to their durability, each finish has its own practical location based on the intensity a space is used.

 High Gloss has both pros and cons.
-It is the shiniest, most reflective, easiest to clean, and most durable out of all the options.
-It is easiest to think of this as appliance paint tough.
-Due to these facts, it contains too much shine for interior walls and also requires the most amount of prep work since it will show every flaw.
-This finish will require multiple coats to get the smoothest turn out.
-Practical locations for High Gloss would be on high use areas such as cabinetry, doors, and trim work.
+Out of all the options, it is the shiniest, most reflective, easiest to clean, and most durable.
+It’s easiest to think of this as appliance-paint-tough.
+Due to these factors, it contains too much shine for interior walls and requires the most amount of prep work since it will show every flaw.
+This finish will require multiple coats to get the smoothest turnout.
+Practical locations for High Gloss would be on high-use areas such as cabinetry, doors, and trim work.

-Eggshell bridges the gap on durability and sheen.
-Just like its namesake, a chicken egg, there is almost no-shine to this finish, but that says nothing about its durability.
+Eggshell bridges the gap between durability and sheen.
+Just like its namesake, a chicken egg, there is almost no shine to this finish, but that says nothing about its durability.
 This finish can cover wall imperfections and does great in spaces that are not as frequently scuffed up such as dining rooms and living rooms.